Anatolian Seljuk architecture: Historical background

-Anatolian Seljuk architecture is concentrated in major cities of the period such as Konya (their main capital), Kayseri, Sivas, Niğde, and Erzurum, but Seljuk works can be found in almost any major Anatolian town in Central and Eastern Anatolia.
+Anatolian Seljuk architecture is concentrated in major cities of the period such as Konya (their main capital), Kayseri, Sivas, Niğde, and Erzurum, but Seljuk works can be found in almost any major Anatolian town in central and eastern Anatolia.
 Along the coasts, the Seljuks occupied Antalya and Sinop and built a new fortified port at Alanya.
-Smaller Turkish principalities in Anatolia, such as the Danishmendids and the Saltuqids who were conquered by the Seljuks, nonetheless also contributed to the architecture of Anatolia during this era.
+Smaller Turkish principalities in Anatolia – such as the Danishmendids and the Saltuqids who were conquered by the Seljuks – also contributed to the architecture of Anatolia during this era.
 The Zengids and Artuqids, who had initially served the Great Seljuks before controlling their own realms, also turned cities like Mosul, Diyarbakir, Hasankeyf, and Mardin into important centers of architectural development that had a long-term influence in the wider regions of Anatolia and Syria.

 Anatolian Seljuk authority declined after their defeat at the hands of the Mongols in the Battle of Köse Dağ in 1243.
-In eastern Anatolia the Mongol Ilkhanids ruled indirectly through Seljuk vassals at first, before taking direct control after 1308.
-Smaller principalities and emirates emerged locally again, known collectively as the Beyliks.
-Even as the Seljuk empire was weakening in the thirteenth century, their intense building activity did not stop.
-Despite the decline of Seljuk power, the Seljuk tradition of architecture largely persisted and continued to evolve under new rulers and patrons.
+In eastern Anatolia, the Mongol Ilkhanids ruled indirectly through Seljuk vassals at first, before taking direct control after 1308.
+Smaller Turkic principalities and emirates emerged locally again, known collectively as the Beyliks.
+Despite this weakening of Seljuk power in the thirteenth century, their intense building activity continued for some time.
+Moreover, the Seljuk tradition of architecture largely persisted and continued to evolve under new rulers and patrons.
 The attachment of a large part of Anatolia to the Ilkhanid Empire may have also renewed artistic connections with Iran, the center of that empire.
 For example, the construction of monumental portals flanked by two minarets is attested in earlier Iranian Seljuk monuments but did not appear in Anatolian Seljuk monuments until after the Mongol conquest.
 In central and eastern Anatolia, under dynasties like the Karamanids and the Eretnids, architecture remained fairly traditional.
-In western Anatolia, Turkish principalities such as Saruhanids, the Beylik of Aydın, and the Menteşe Beylik all existed on the Byzantine frontier in a region with many ancient Greek and Roman monuments.
-As a result, architecture here experimented with both Seljuk elements and Byzantine and Mediterranean traditions.
-One of the local Turkish dynasties, the Ottomans, eventually went on to establish the Ottoman Empire and developed a style of Ottoman architecture.
+In western Anatolia, Turkish principalities such as the Saruhanids, the Beylik of Aydın, and the Menteşe Beylik all existed on the Byzantine frontier, in a region with many ancient Greek and Roman monuments.
+As a result, architecture here experimented with both Seljuk elements and Byzantine/Mediterranean traditions.
+One of these local Turkish dynasties, the Ottomans, eventually went on to establish the Ottoman Empire and developed their own style of Ottoman architecture.